Weight Space Representation Learning via Neural Field Adaptation: Experiments

 \textbf{Results}.
 Figure~\ref{fig:perturbation} reveals that LoRA and mLoRA improve weight similarity compared to standalone MLPs.
 Specifically, weight similarity for MLP and MLP-Asym decreases approximately linearly with perturbation strength, while LoRA-based representations exhibit a saturation trend at large perturbation strengths.
 However, it appears that applying LoRA does not improve linear mode connectivity.
 This is not unexpected since permutation symmetry still exist in LoRA weights, as discussed in Section.~\ref{subsec:asymmetric_mask}.

 Although not always improving reconstruction quality, the asymmetric mask improves both weight similarity and linear mode connectivity across all parameterizations.
 Notably, mLoRA-Asym exhibits exceptional behavior: weight similarity remains very high and the barrier remains very low even with very different initializations.
 This suggests that mLoRA-Asym weights \textbf{converge to a linear mode}.
-The reason is likely that multiplicative LoRA weights are aligned with base networks, once permutation symmetry is eliminated, as we prove in Corollary~\ref{proof:multiplicative_lora_aligned} in the Appendix.
+The reason is likely that multiplicative LoRA weights are aligned with base networks, once permutation symmetry is eliminated, as we prove in Corollary~\ref{proof:multiplicative_lora_aligned} in the Supplementary Materials.

-Despite the application of the asymmetric mask, additive LoRA weights does not exhibit good linear mode connectivity as mLoRA does.
-We hypothesize this is related to the internal mechanisms of neural fields.
+\camera{added discussion} Despite the application of the asymmetric mask, the use of additive LoRA weights does not exhibit as good a linear mode connectivity as mLoRA does.
+We hypothesize that this is related to the internal mechanisms of neural fields.
 Neural fields synthesize signals through iterative composition: linear layers combine basic signal components, while activation functions generate harmonics \cite{yuce2022structured}.
 When neural fields are optimized on individual instances, their channels become highly entangled.
 However, when trained on multiple instances in a generalizable setting, the network learns transferable features and exhibits greater disentanglement \cite{radford2021learning}.
 This observation provides additional motivation for fine-tuning a base network trained in the generative regime.
 Additive LoRA reintroduces entanglement by mixing features across channels, whereas multiplicative LoRA preserves the channel structure through aligned feature scaling, avoiding additional entanglement.